EDUCBA Logo

 Parameters

-- name_of_new_column: This is the name of the new column that we are adding to the table.
+• name_of_new_column: This is the name of the new column we add to the table.

-- details_of_column: This helps to specify the details and definition of the new column we are adding that includes the datatype of the column and other details such as NULL or NOT NULL, UNIQUE, etc.
+• details_of_column: This helps specify the details and definition of the new column we are adding that includes the column’s datatype and other details such as NULL or NOT NULL, UNIQUE, etc.

-- name_of_existing_column: We can specify the position of the column which we are adding with respect to the existing position of the columns in the table named name_of_table by using the FIRST and AFTER keywords.
-FIRST represents that the new column will be placed in the beginning while AFTER signifies the position of the new column after name_of_existing_column named column in the table.
+• name_of_existing_column: We can specify the position of the column that we are adding with respect to the existing position of the columns in the table named name_of_table by using the FIRST and AFTER keywords.
+FIRST represents that the new column will be placed in the beginning, while AFTER signifies the position of the new column after the name_of_existing_column named column in the table.
 The default position where the new column is added is at the last.

 Let us consider an existing table named developers.
 After executing the following SELECT command –